Day Island System Replacement

 Phase 1: Planning

-- Early 2023: Advertise request for qualifications (RFQ)
+- May 2023: Advertise request for qualifications (RFQ)

-- Winter/Spring 2023: Select consultant through the RFQ
+- Spring 2023: Select consultant through the RFQ

-- Summer/Fall 2023: Community and stakeholder outreach, survey, geotechnical engineering, and environmental assessment.
+- Fall 2023/Winter 2024: Community and stakeholder outreach, survey, geotechnical engineering, and environmental assessment.

 Phase 2: Preliminary Engineering